-For additional information on Mt Todd, see our technical report entitled "NI 43-101 Technical Report Mt Todd Gold Project 50,00 tpd Preliminary Feasibility Study Northern Territory, Australia" with an effective date of January 24, 2018 and an issue date of March 2, 2018.
+For additional information on Mt Todd, see our technical report entitled "NI 43-101 Technical Report Mt Todd Gold Project 50,000 tpd Preliminary Feasibility Study Northern Territory, Australia" with an effective date of January 24, 2018 and an issue date of March 2, 2018.
 See Cautionary Note to Investors regarding Estimates of Mineral Reserves and Resource below.

-Also in January 2018, we announced that the "authorization of a controlled activity" at Mt Todd, as required under the Australian Environmental Protection and Biodiversity Conservation Act of 1999 ("EPBC"), as it relates to the Gouldian Finch, has been approved by the Australian Commonwealth Department of Environment and Energy.
+Also in January 2018, we announced that the "authorization of a controlled activity" at Mt Todd, as required under the EPBC, as it relates to the Gouldian Finch, has been approved by the Australian Commonwealth Department of Environment and Energy.
 With this authorization, Vista has all the major environmental approvals necessary to allow development of Mt Todd.

-During the three months ended March 31, 2018, we completed four additional PQ core holes designed to extract approximately 5 tonnes of higher grade material from the Batman pit, for the completion of two additional bulk HPGR crushing, XRT and laser sorting tests.
-These tests are being conducted to confirm gold loss in the rejected material from higher grade ores.
-We are completing additional grinding tests with the manufacturers of the secondary grinding mills in order to obtain specific data for future application.
-These tests are conducted with Glencore, who manufacture the ISAMill referenced in the PFS, and with FLSmidth, who produce a competing mill known as a vertimill.
-We are also completing additional testing with our impeller manufacturers in order to determine the design which results in minimal motor horse power and electrical power consumption.
+During the six months ended June 30, 2018, we completed four additional PQ core holes designed to extract approximately 6 tonnes of higher grade material from the Batman pit, for the completion of two additional 2.5 tonne bulk HPGR crushing, XRT and laser sorting tests using the same equipment as previous test work; and a single 1 tonne sample for completing an HPGR test with a competing HPGR manufacturer.
+The two 2.5 tonne tests are being conducted to confirm gold loss in the rejected material from higher grade ores.
+We are completing additional grinding tests with the manufacturers of the secondary grinding mills in order to obtain material for ongoing metallurgical studies and specific operating data for future design and evaluation work.
+These tests were conducted with Glencore, who manufacture the ISAMill referenced in the PFS, and with FLSmidth, who produce a competing mill known as a Vertimill.
+We have also completed additional testing with our impeller manufacturers in order to determine the design which results in minimal motor horsepower and electrical power consumption and acceptable slurry densities.

 We anticipate completing additional definition drilling at Quigleys, intended to investigate the possibility of providing the mill with future supplemental higher grade Quigleys ore.
-We also anticipate exploration programs on the ELs, designed to continue investigating some of the known geophysical and geochemical anomalies.
+We also anticipate exploration programs on the Mt Todd exploration licenses (each, an "EL"), designed to continue investigating some of the known geophysical and geochemical anomalies.